Ketel One: 21st century

-In 2009 the brand attracted attention for its first television commercials, which seemed "tailor-made" for the post-2008 recession economy.
+In 2009 the brand attracted attention for its first television commercials, which seemed "tailor-made" for the post-Great Recession economy.
 Despite being sold in 25 countries, up until 2008 the United States was the only country where the company advertised.

 In 2014, The New York Times cited the Brand Keys Customer Loyalty Engagement Index as having the Ketel One brand at number 2, behind only Grey Goose among vodkas.